sanketnerella03/react-todo-assignment/README.md

 Add a button somewhere on your homepage that will navigate the user to the ***Reminders page***

-- That page needs to show the user all tasks in a list that are due to be completed within 24 hours (based on due date), where the status is ***not in a done state***. neo
+- That page needs to show the user all tasks in a list that are due to be completed within 24 hours (based on due date), where the status is ***not in a done state***.
 - Allow the user to go back to the home page